Need to talk? Call 1800 882 436.

 • Have rest breaks during activities.

-• Give lots of praise for good behaviour and achievements.
+• Give lots of praise for positive behaviour and achievements.

-• If possible, have regular time when you and your child doing something enjoyable.
+• If possible, schedule regular time for you and your child to do something enjoyable.

 • choose consequences you can follow through with

-Your doctor will talk to you about treatment for ADHD in children.
+Your doctor can talk to you about support options for your ADHD child.

-If you need advice or emotional support, talk to a Pregnancy Birth and Baby maternal child care nurse on 1800 882 436.
+If you need advice or emotional support, talk to a Pregnancy, Birth and Baby maternal child health nurse on 1800 882 436.

 Other resources that may be useful include: